jasonmadigan/kuadrantctl/doc/kuadrantctl-ci-cd.md

 ## Create a Persistent Volume Claim

-To store Tekton build artifacts, create a PVC in the petstore namespace:
+For this guide, to store associated Tekton build artifacts, we'll create a PVC in the `petstore` namespace:

 ```bash
 kubectl apply -n petstore -f - <<EOF